 The Board of Education should approve the formation of all booster and parent support organizations.
-The organization should complete and submit the Request to Operate School Club, Booster, and School Organization Form to the appropriate school district administrator (Appendix B).
+The organization should complete and submit the Request to Operate School Club, Booster, and School Organization Form to the appropriate school district administrator (Appendix 8).

-UPON APPROVAL, THE ORGANIZATION MUST PREPARE AND SUBMIT THE FOLLOWING TO THE LOCAL SCHOOL AND THE CENTRAL OFFICE:
+UPON APPROVA L, THE ORGANIZATION MUST PREPARE AND SUBMIT THE FOLLOWING:

-- Organization's Bylaws and Operating Procedures - Officer Information Form (Appendix C) - Mailing Address for Organization which must be a P.O.
-Box - Employer Identification Number (EIN), if applicable - Bank Account Information (Appendix D) - Application for Federal Tax Exempt Status 501(c) (3) or (6), if applicable - Proposed budget - Articles of Incorporation filed with Alabama Secretary of State (Recommended)
+- a.
+Organization's Bylaws and Operating Procedures - b.
+Officer Information Form - c.
+Mailing Address for Organization which must be a P.O.
+Box - d.
+Employer Identification Number (EIN) if applicable - e.
+Application for Federal Tax Exempt Status 50I (c)(3) or (6), if applicable - f.
+Proposed budget g.
+Articles of Incorporation filed with Alabama Secretary of State (Recommended)

-NOTE- These requirements are for those organizations who maintain their records and accounts outside the control of the school district.
+NOTE: These requirements are for those organizations who maintain their records and accounts outside the control of the school district.
 Some of the information above may not be applicable to those organizations whose financial records and accounts are maintained by the school district.
-The parent support organization's funds maintained on the school books require the school principal to exercise the same legal responsibility for the funds as he does for all other activity funds including the collection and receipting of the organization funds.
-(Section 16-24B-4) The school district will determine on an individual basis whether the financial operations of a parent organization can be maintained outside the control of the local school.
+The parent support organizations funds maintained on the school books require the school principal to exercise the same legal responsibility for the funds as he does for all other activity funds including the collection and receipting of the organization funds.
+(Section T 6-248-4) The school district will determine on an individual basis whether the financial operations of a parent organization can be maintained outside the control of the local school.